caseyct69/Equalizer-APO-and-Easy-Effects-Preset-for-Dell-G15-5520/README.md

 If, however, your suspension of disbelief isn't too powerful, and prefer to hear the sound come from right where it is on the screen without needing to lean in, use -0.16 Stereo Base.

-### Immersive Preset

-Welp, I've added a preset that combines normal stereo and the closer Stereo Base one.
-This creates a deeper sound image and partially remedies the distance problem.
-It's still mostly the closer one because adding too much of the original would make the front and back sound disconnected.